prebhdevsingh/kaf-familycamp/content/faqs.md

       new born babies to great grandparents, all are welcome.
   - question: Where does Khalsa Family Retreat take place?
     answer: "Generally Khalsa Family Retreat will take place in different venues depending on the availability and costs.
-For December 2023, KFR will be taking place in the Midlands in Litchfield which is between Birmingham and Derby. "
+For August 2024, KFR will be taking place in Llangrannog, Wales, and in December it will take place in the Midlands in Litchfield which is between Birmingham and Derby. "
   - question: Is Khalsa Family Retreat only for Sikhs?
     answer: No, anyone is welcome, from any background.
 Khalsa Family Retreat ethos is based solely on Sikhi and the Sikh way of life, to encourage everyone